• Skip to primary navigation

 Sorry, my friends, but no. It is considered a high-FODMAP vegetable in any serving size.

-What does cauliflower rice taste like?
+What does it taste like?

-Can I buy cauliflower rice?
+Can I buy it pre-made?

-How much cauliflower rice is in a head of cauliflower?
+How much cauliflower rice in a head?

 Heads vary in size and can range from 1.5-3 pounds.